Dental Crowns Plano

 Factors That Affect the Cost of Dental Crowns

-At the initial consultation, Dr. Antton will perform an oral exam.
+At the initial consultation, Dr. Antoon will perform an oral exam.
 This step allows him to assess factors that affect crown cost.
 These things include the following:

-• Damage Severity – Based on the severity of tooth damage, a crown can cost more or less.
-For example, a pearly white with minimal injuries may only need the cap.
-With severe damage, though, the tooth may require preliminary work (root canal therapy, etc.).
+- Damage Severity – Based on the severity of tooth damage, a crown can cost more or less.
+For example, a pearly white with minimal injuries may only need a cap.
+With severe damage, though, the tooth may require preliminary work (root canal treatment, etc.).
 A crown will cost more in the latter case.

 As we consider these factors, remember that cheap crowns aren’t ideal.
 Good oral health depends on high-quality treatment, which often charges more.
 Therefore, try to get a stable crown that’s effective and long-lasting.